 A marketing campaign should showcase a product’s model number, its features, and specifications.
-Stock photography agencies might not have the right images about your products.
+Stock photography agencies might not have the right images of your products.
 You will end up accepting to use pictures that only show products that resemble yours.
 All the while you will be keeping your customers in the dark of the uniqueness of what you have in your inventory.

 6. Some stock photos are poor quality

 Your brand needs professional photography to grow.
-Users want bright, sharp and crisp images that show all the details about your business.
+Users want bright, sharp, and crisp images that show all the details about your business.
 Sometimes small brands try to save on costs by getting low-resolution stock photos.
 These look unprofessional, and they will ruin the perception of your brand in the market.
-Put it this way; right quality images speak of your dedication to excellence and delivering value to customers.
+Put it this way; the right quality images speak of your dedication to excellence and delivering value to customers.

 7. Stock photography sends out an inconsistent message